Frequently Asked Questions

 Planning

-In most instances, body donation and human composting are not compatible.
+In most instances, full body donation and human composting are not compatible.
 Bodies donated to medical schools and research projects are usually embalmed to extend the time during which they can be used.
 Bodies that are embalmed cannot undergo human composting.

 If you change your mind in the first 30 days of joining Precompose, you will receive a 100% refund.
 If you would like to cancel your plan after that, you will receive a 90% refund of the money you’ve paid into Precompose.
 The remaining 10% is kept by Recompose for our operating costs.